 Homeowners should never climb onto their roof – that’s what the pros are for.
 Have a skilled technician perform an annual inspection to determine the roofs overall condition and identify issues they may see being a problem in the future.
 This is what they do, all day, every day.
 They know exactly what to look for to keep your roof system working at its best.

 Lay A Good Foundation

 What is underlayment?
 Well, it’s just about the most important part of your entire roofing system.
-Underlayment is a water-resistant barrier material installed directly onto your roof deck.
-It is applied under all other roofing materials as an added layer of protection from severe weather.
+The water-resistant barrier material is installed directly onto your roof deck under all other roofing materials.
+Underlayment also serves as an added layer of protection from severe weather.
 Some villages require at least 3 feet of underlayment, while others require 6 feet.
-Underlayment material also has varied levels of quality.
+It also has varied levels of quality.
 Do you know what’s on your home?
+(Learn more about underlayment.)

 How’s The Air Flow?

 Having proper ventilation is an integral part of your roofing system and has an important role in extending the life of your roof.
 Many times shingles that are cracked or curled could be signs of poor ventilation.
 This is an issue that can usually be solved without needing to replace the entire roof.